njustesen/botbowl/docs/bots-ii.md

 If we have possession of the ball, we would like to protect the ball carrier and if the opponent has the ball, we would like to surround the ball carrier in as similar way.
-Ideally, we would like to surround the ball carrier in different ways depending on which team it's on and the position on the board.
-To make it simple, we will attempt to make a classic Blood Bowl cage around the ball carrier regardless of these other factors.
+Ideally, we would like to surround the ball carrier in different ways depending on whos has possession of the ball and the position on the board.
+To make it simple, we will just attempt to make a classic Blood Bowl cage around the ball carrier regardless of these other factors.
 A cage is a formation where several players (ideally four) are diagonally adjacent to the ball carrier.
-The way this is done should be all familiar with you know, besides an additional check to see of a cage position is out of bounds.
+The way we achieve this should now be familiar with you, besides an additional check to see of a cage position is out of bounds.

 ```python
 cage_positions = [